UPPMAX/R-python-julia-matlab-HPC/docs/python/exercisesPython.rst

         .. code-block:: sh

             #!/bin/bash
-            # Remember to change this to your own project ID after the course!
+            # Remember to change this to your own project ID
-            #SBATCH -A SNIC2022-22-641
+            #SBATCH -A hpc2nXXXX-YYY
             # We are asking for 5 minutes
             #SBATCH --time=00:05:00
             # The following two lines splits the output in a file for any errors and a file for other output.